Tax Foreclosure Sales download foreclosures

 The Auction Sale Process:

-- When the highest bidder is determined, he must then go to the Clerk of Superior Court and fill out some paperwork: name, address, social security number, etc.
+- When the highest bidder is determined, the bidder must then go to the Clerk of Superior Court with the Officer who held the sale and fill out some paperwork: name, address, social security number, etc.

 - The entire amount of the bid (CASH OR CERTIFIED BANK CHECK) is due in the Clerk of Court’s Office no later than 4:00 p.m. on the day of the sale.